andmulLABS01/Deployment_3AM/README.md

 ## Purpose:

-Demonstrate the ability to run a Jenkins build and manually deploy to Elastic Beanstalk
+Demonstrate the ability to deploy to a fully automated Elastic Beanstalk instance

 ## Steps: